High Dimensional Logistic Regression Under Network Dependence: Rates of Consistency

 \item[$(3)$] There exists a constant $C > 0$ such that $\max_{1 \leq j \leq d } \frac{1}{N} \sum_{i=1}^N Z_{ij}^2 \leq C$ holds with probability 1.

 \end{itemize}

 \end{assumption}

-These types of conditions are standard in the high-dimensional statistics literature (see~\cite{bickelritovtsybakov,candestao,ny,Mestimation,rwy,geerbuhlmann} and references therein), which are known to hold for many natural classes of design matrices.
-For example, if $\Z_1, \Z_2, \ldots, \Z_n$ are i.i.d. sub-Gaussian random variables with mean zero, then \cite[Exercise 9.8]{wainwrighthighdimensional} implies that $\mathcal R_N =O(\sqrt{\log d/N})$.
-Under this assumptions, we show in the following theorem that one can consistently estimate the regression parameters of the model \eqref{eq:logisticmodel} at the same rate as the classical (independent) logistic regression model \eqref{jointlogistic}.
+These types of conditions are standard in the high-dimensional statistics literature (see~\citet{bickelritovtsybakov,candestao,ny,Mestimation,rwy,geerbuhlmann} and references therein), which are known to hold for many natural classes of design matrices.
+For example, if $\Z_1, \Z_2, \ldots, \Z_n$ are i.i.d. sub-Gaussian random variables with mean zero, then \citet[Exercise 9.8]{wainwrighthighdimensional} implies that $\mathcal R_N =O(\sqrt{\log d/N})$.